 - Quinoa to replace white rice

 - Brown rice

 Vitamins B and E for Peripheral Neuropathy

 These vitamins are important for healthy nerves.
 For this reason, they are highly recommended for diabetics suffering from diabetic neuropathy.
 It is not uncommon for a deficiency in the group of Vitamin B to lead to peripheral neuropathy.

 Vitamin B12 is needed to ensure that the nerve damage caused by peripheral neuropathy is temporary rather than permanent.
 For those of us wanting to keep our blood sugar in the normal range, we can get vitamin B12 from the following foods:

 - Fortified cereals

 Sometimes we need a little extra push we get from taking supplements.
 A deficiency in vitamin E can also result in peripheral neuropathy.
-Some vitamin-rich foods are:
+Here are some vitamin-rich foods:

 - Wheat germ